Bug 494469 - Accessibility entry in System settings doesn't have the ">" icon, but it looks like it should

 Classification: Applications

-Component: kcm_accessibility (show other bugs)
+Component: kcm_accessibility (other bugs)

 Platform: Arch Linux Linux